Logotype for Gain Therapeutics Inc

 • Reduction in GluSph is a first-ever observation for a GCase modulator in PD patients, suggesting potential to impact disease progression.

-• Reduction in glucosylsphingosine in CSF correlates with improvements in UPDRS scores.
+• Decreases in CSF glucosylsphingosine correlated with improvements in UPDRS scores at the patient level.

-• Glucosylsphingosine is a more reliable biomarker for GCase pathway engagement than glucosylceramide.
+• Glucosylsphingosine is considered a superior biomarker to glucosylceramide for monitoring GCase pathway engagement and disease activity.

 Partial view of Summaries dataset, powered by Quartr API